microsoft/vscode-cmake-tools/README.md

 ### Data/Telemetry

 This extension collects usage data and sends it to Microsoft to help improve our products and services.
 Collection of telemetry is controlled via the same setting provided by Visual Studio Code: `"telemetry.enableTelemetry"`.
 Read our [privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.

+### Credits

+This project was started by @vector-of-bool and is now currently maintained by Microsoft.